 Summer 2023 Adventure Series

-The summer 2023 schedule will be posted late January/early February.
-Please check back!
-We look forward to another summer of academic adventures!
+The summer 2023 schedule is posted!
+Registration will open Feb.
+1. We look forward to another summer of academic adventures!

 Have fun, meet new friends and continue your quest for knowledge as you take part in this nationally recognized, award-winning academic adventure!
 We are committed to working to make Carolina Master Scholars the ultimate camp experience, and we hope that you make plans to join us summer 2023!

 The CMS Adventures Series embraces healthy living, community service and social interaction in an interactive learning environment.